-Directly or through local partners, WISE works with communities to address their WASH priorities.
-By emphasising active participation and collective action, we encourage communities to take ownership of their needs and decisions.
+Directly or through partners with intimate knowledge of the context, WISE works with communities to address their water, sanitation, hygiene and/or waste management priorities.
+We emphasise active participation and collective action with the community, where they have ownership over their own needs and decisions.

-Phnom Village has the lowest access to sanitation in their commune.
-Over 70 of the village’s 101 households do not have a latrine.
+Phnom Village has had the lowest access to sanitation in their commune.
+Over 70 of the village’s 101 households did not have a latrine when WISE first visited in 2016.
 WISE is working with Neakpoan Organization for Development (NOD) to improve sanitation and hygiene practices, starting with a latrine construction subsidy scheme for poor households.
-We launched a pilot with 5 households in July 2018 and are currently monitoring the progress of repayments as well as latrine use and maintenance.
-Donate to help cover the costs of this project!
+We completed a pilot with five households in January 2019 and are in the process of consulting with the village on next steps.

 - Project planning activity report, Oct 2017: English / Khmer